MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_lock.md

-#### - pData [in, out]
+*pData* [in, out]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff543204">D3DDDIARG_LOCK</a> structure that describes the resource or surface within the resource to lock.

 ## -returns